 Osmo Decking Oil is especially good for protecting, and maintaining dense exotic hardwood decking such as Teak, Ipe and Balau.

 This highly refined oil is very thin meaning that it has excellent penetration properties, is very water-resistant, dirt repellent and easy to maintain and re-finish when required.

 Can also be used on softwood decking and most untreated garden furniture.
 Osmo deck oil dries to a smooth satin-matt finish.

-Osmo Decking Oil provides a durable protective finish for all types of softwood and hardwood decking, smooth or grooved.
-Water-repellent, Osmo decking Oil reduces the risk of swelling and shrinkage and can be over-coated with a single coat of Osmo Anti Slip Decking Oil 430 if required.
+Osmo Decking / Teak Oil 007 provides a durable protective finish for all types of softwood and hardwood decking, smooth or grooved.
+Osmo decking Oil is water-repellent and reduces the risk of swelling and shrinkage.
+Can be over-coated with a single coat of Osmo Anti Slip Decking Oil 430 if required.

 Note: Osmo 'clear' decking oil does not offer any UV resistance so although the wood will be protected from moisture, cracking, splitting and warping, it will not prevent decked areas from turning grey or silver over time.